JakubSochor/BrnoCompSpeed/README.md

 * For information about vehicle types from our country (Czech Republic), you can use following datasets:  [COD20K](http://www.fit.vutbr.cz/research/groups/graph/PoseEstimation/), [BoxCars21k](https://medusa.fit.vutbr.cz/traffic/).
 * The dataset itself containes videos, mask, screenshots, and pkl file with the ground truth data
 * The dataset contains extra session0 which was annotated manually and is not included in the paper
-* The session0 is meant to be as training for all the splittings (A,B,C - see the paper)
+* The session0 is meant to be as training for all the splits (A,B,C - see the paper)

 ## How to generate your own result JSON files